mehtabmahir/CSCI331Group3/SQL/README.md

 GO
 ```

-*Note:* The above procedures are designed to help manage a future star schema (Project 3).
+*Note:* The above procedures are designed to help manage a future star schema (Project 3) reload process.
 The schema filter (`Project3%`) can be adjusted as needed.
-Both procedures call `[Process].[usp_TrackWorkFlow]` to log actions; if this tracking procedure does not exist in the database, you may create a stub in the **Process** schema to avoid runtime errors.
+Both procedures call `[Process].[usp_TrackWorkFlow]` to log actions; if this tracking procedure does not exist in the database, we create a stub in the **Process** schema to avoid runtime errors.
 For example:

 ```sql
 -- (Optional) Create a stub for Process.usp_TrackWorkFlow to satisfy procedure calls